Fishing in Cape Verde

 Mindelo – This port town on the island of Sao Vicente has long been an important hub of Cape Verdean culture and one of its best fishing destinations.
 Here you will be able to find the biggest and most modern fleet of charter boats to take you out on the hunt for really big fish, including some of the best Blue Marlin fishing on the islands.

 Palmeira – This is a small fishing town on the island of Sal, and it features a number of boats on its docks.
 Fishing is a mainstay in the local cuisine, so the locals know exactly the where to find best spots.
-The shores just north of the town are great for fishing, with rock fishing and line fishing a local favourite.
+The shores just north of the town are great for fishing, with rock fishing and line fishing a local favorite.

 Santa Maria – Found on the southern coast of Sal, Santa Maria is another fishing town that has a magnificent beach just to the east, which is great for some shore fishing.
 Yet the spot where the beach becomes rockier terrain is a popular spot for rock fishing.
 The town itself has some great boats for hire too, which will get you out into the deeper waters for a chance at trophy fish.